Budget of the European Union: 2014–2020 period

+Besides those six categories, there were also expenditures allocated to "special instruments" (Emergency Aid Reserve, European Union Solidarity Fund, etc.).

 2021–2027 period

 The EU budget for the 2021–2027 period has expenditures of €1,074.3 billion.
 It goes together with the Next Generation EU recovery package of €750 billion in grants and loans over the period 2021–2024 to meet the unparalleled economic challenge of the COVID-19 pandemic.
 An important part (95.5 billion euros) of the budget goes to the framework programme for research and development Horizon Europe.
 Around 25 billion euros are dedicated to Excellent Science (Pillar I), 53,5 billion euros to Global Challenges and European Industrial Competitiveness (Pillar II), and 13,5 billion euros to Innovative Europe (Pillar III).
 The transversal part about Widening the Participation and Strengthening the European Research Area receives around 3,3 billion euros.

 Funding by member states

 Net receipts or contributions vary over time, and there are various ways of calculating net contributions to the EU budget, depending, for instance, on whether countries' administrative expenditure is included.
 Also, one can use either absolute figures, the proportion of gross national income (GNI), or per capita amounts.
 Different countries may tend to favour different methods, to present their country in a more favourable light.